Jiaozuo: History

-In March 2010, Jiaozuo New District was established (in March 2014, it was renamed Jiaozuo Urban and Rural Integration Demonstration Zone); To the end of 2019, Jiaozuo City has jurisdiction over Qinyang City, Mengzhou City 2 cities, Boai County, Wuzhi County, Xiuwu County, Wen County 4 counties, Jiefang District, Shanyang District, Zhongzhan District, Ma Cun District 4 districts and Jiaozuo City urban-rural integration demonstration zone.
+In March 2010, Jiaozuo New District was established (in March 2014, it was renamed Jiaozuo Urban-rural Integration Demonstration Zone); by the end of 2019, Jiaozuo City governs Qinyang City, Mengzhou City, Boai County, Wuzhi County, Xiu County There are 4 counties of Wu County and Wen County, 4 districts of Jiefang District, Shanyang District, Zhongzhan District, Macun District and Jiaozuo City Urban-rural Integration Demonstration Zone.

 Climate

 Jiaozuo has a temperate semi-arid climate (Köppen BSk) with four distinct seasons; owing to the shielding influence of the Taihang Mountains, temperatures in the urban core of Jiaozuo are warmer than in Xinxiang and Zhengzhou.
 Winters are cool and relatively dry while summers are hot and often rainy.
 The normal monthly mean temperature ranges from 1.3 °C in January to 27.7 °C in July, with the annual mean temperature at 15.61 °C. Precipitation averages 552 mm annually.

 Economy

 In 2020, the GDP of Jiaozuo City reached 212.4 billion yuan, and the general public budget revenue exceeded 15 billion yuan.

 In 2019, the city's GDP reached 276.11 billion yuan, an increase of 8.0% over the previous year.
 Specifically, the value added of the primary industry was 14.98 billion yuan, up by 4.2%; The added value of the secondary industry was 148.02 billion yuan, up by 8.7%; The value added of the tertiary industry was 113.12 billion yuan, up by 7.5%.
 Per capita GDP was 76,827 yuan.
 The structure of the tertiary industry changed from 5.5:53.9:40.6 in the previous year to 5.4:53.6:41.0, and the proportion of tertiary industry increased by 0.4 percentage points over the previous year.

 The consumer price index rose by 3.0 percent over the previous year, including 6.8 percent for food, tobacco and alcohol, 3.3 percent for clothing, 1.6 percent for housing, 1.7 percent for retail commodities, and 2.9 percent for agricultural means of production.

 The city's general public budget revenue was 15.647 billion yuan, an increase of 7.5% over the previous year, of which the tax revenue was 10.959 billion yuan, an increase of 7.2%, accounting for 70.0% of the general public budget revenue.
 Expenditure in the general public budget is 29.760 billion yuan, up 10.6%, of which expenditure on general public services is up 17.2%, expenditure on public security is up 3.4%, expenditure on social security and employment is up 7.6%, and expenditure on urban and rural communities is up 58.4%.